Broader stock market rises, but GameStop and AMC crumble

-Stocks were broadly higher in morning trading Tuesday, but shares of closely watched companies like GameStop and AMC Entertainment were trading sharply lower.
+Stocks were broadly higher in afternoon trading Tuesday, though shares of closely watched companies like GameStop and AMC Entertainment were falling sharply.

+The S&P 500 rose 1.7% with each of its 11 sectors making gains.
+Banks and and a mix of companies that rely on direct consumer spending were leading the way higher.
+Rising crude oil prices and solid earnings results helped lift energy companies, including Exxon Mobil and Marathon Petroleum.

-The S&P 500 rose 1.5% and the Dow Jones Industrial Average rose 538 points, or 1.8%, to 30,749 as of 10:56 a.m.
+The Dow Jones Industrial Average rose 557 points, or 1.8%, to 30,767 as of 2:11 p.m.
 Eastern.
-The Nasdaq rose 1.3%.
-Banks and big tech companies were among the early winners, as were several energy companies including Exxon Mobil and Marathon Petroleum, both of which reported better results than analysts were expecting.
-UPS rose after reporting record revenue.
-Treasury yields rose, as did crude oil prices.
+The Nasdaq rose 1.7% as technology stocks made broad gains.
+Treasury yields rose in another sign of investor confidence.
+The yield on the benchmark 10-year Treasury note rose to 1.10% from 1.06% late Monday.

-While the broader market was solidly higher, most of Wall Street's attention is on a set of beaten-down companies who have seen their shares surge due to intense online interest.
+While the broader market was solidly higher, Wall Street was still closely focused on a set of beaten-down companies that have seen their shares surge due to intense online interest.

 Trading in those and several other stocks have been restricted by the popular online trading platform Robinhood since last last week following the bouts of extreme volatility.
 Robinhood needed to secure funding in order to meet deposit thresholds required by organizations that handle the trading orders placed by investors on its platform.